How to make yourself more employable

 1. Interpersonal skills

 Interpersonal skills are the skills we use to interact with other people.
 Good interpersonal skills allow you to participate effectively as a team member, satisfy customers and clients’ expectations, negotiate, make decisions, manage your time efficiently, take responsibility, and work effectively with other employees.
 Well-honed interpersonal skills allow us to empathise and build rapport with colleagues and clients, leading to a better working environment which can be less stressful.

 • Employers look for people who communicate well both verbally and in writing.

-• The ability to communicate both verbally and in writing with a wide variety of people, maintain good eye contact, write clearly and succinctly, demonstrate a varied vocabulary and tailor your language to your audience are all essential skills that employers seek out.
+• The ability to communicate verbally and in writing with a wide variety of people, maintain good eye contact, write clearly and succinctly, demonstrate a varied vocabulary, and tailor your language to your audience are essential skills that employers seek out.
 Good verbal and written communication means you can get your messages across with less chance of misunderstanding.

 • Similarly, active listening skills involve not only hearing but gaining and understanding information.
-Listening is a basic requirement leading to fewer mistakes and a greater understanding of the needs of employer and client.
-Remember you have two ears and one mouth.
+Listening is an essential requirement leading to fewer mistakes and a greater understanding of employer and client needs.
+Remember, you have two ears and one mouth.

 3. Critical thinking skills

-• The ability to solve problems and make decisions can be a huge asset to your employer and these are therefore desirable skills to develop.
+• The ability to solve problems and make decisions can be a massive asset to your employer, and these are desirable skills to develop.

-• Decision making and problem solving require gathering reliable information, evaluating the information for a variety of solutions and selecting the most appropriate option based on the criteria and situation.
+• Decision making and problem-solving require gathering reliable information, evaluating the data for various solutions, and selecting the most appropriate option based on the criteria and situation.

 • Creative thinkers are innovative and inventive and are more likely to devise new ways of doing things that add value to the work environment, making systems and procedures more efficient.